‘OG Insta Golf Girl’ Paige Spiranac Flaunts Her Insane Cleavage In A Skintight Tank

-Though a majority of “OG Insta Golf Girl” Paige Spiranac’s photos be pictures on the golf course, she still occasionally treats her fans to pictures of her everyday life.
+Though a majority of “OG Insta Golf Girl” Paige Spiranac’s photos are pictures on the golf course, she still occasionally treats her fans to pictures of her everyday life.
 The blonde beauty just recently did just that, posing in a pair of comfy sweatpants.
-That said, fans of the the golf stunner were likely looking less at her attire, and more at her bursting tank top, which ably showcased her insane cleavage.
+That said, fans of the golf stunner were likely looking less at her attire, and more at her bursting tank top, which ably showcased her insane cleavage.

 It’s easy to see with posts like this most recent one why the buxom blonde has developed such a huge fandom.
 Her following on Instagram currently tallies at close to 2 million, and it is only growing.
-As a tongue-and-cheek reference to her social media popularity, Paige also lists “OG Insta Golf Girl” on her homepage.
+As a tongue-in-cheek reference to her social media popularity, Paige also lists “OG Insta Golf Girl” on her homepage.

 In the picture, Paige stuns in a grey ribbed tank top that seems to stretch to contain her ample assets.
 It is also cropped, displaying her toned midriff.
 Just below her bellybutton comes the ruffled edge of a pair of comfy sweatpants.